 Student unions and associations

-The student union is there to represents you.
+The Student Union is there to represents you.
 The student unions at Malmö University also arrange many social activities, such as introduction programmes, cultural events and political meetings.

-- Being a Buddy entails:
+- Being a buddy entails:

-- and group activities throughout the semester.
+- activities in your buddy group throughout the semester

 - Activities can range from going grocery shopping together, having a “fika” or going on a day trip to Copenhagen – feel free to get creative!

-- You are welcome to plan activities with your group by yourself, or arrange for a bigger activity together with another Buddy group.
+- You are welcome to plan activities with your group by yourself, or arrange for a bigger activity together with another buddy group.

 Good to know